overview

 In March 2020, impacted by the pandemic, the club closed and subsequently reopened on weekends in July 2021.
 It officially closed at the end of October 2022.

-Entry by Marc Zinaman, project volunteer, with Ken Lustbader, project director (July 2022; last revised December 2022).
+Entry by Marc Zinaman, project volunteer, and Ken Lustbader, project director (July 2022; last revised December 2022).

 NOTE: Names above in bold indicate LGBT people.